 Like many other IT functions, data analytics can be moved to the cloud.
 And in reality, it is in the process right now.
 This movement requires more than news approaches, architectures, and skills compared to the traditional analysis done in-house.

 According to Gartner, one of the top 10 data and analytics technology trends for 2021 is open, containerized analytics architectures that make analytics capabilities more composable.
 This trend enables enterprises to quickly build flexible and intelligent applications, which can help data analysts connect insights to actions.
-And as the center of data gravity moving to the cloud, composable data and analytics will become a more agile way to build analytics applications enabled by cloud marketplaces and low-code and no-code solutions.
+And as the center of data gravity moves to the cloud, composable data and analytics will become a more agile way to build analytics applications enabled by cloud marketplaces and low-code and no-code solutions.

 According to the systems and technology director at LEAP (Loveurope and Partners), Cloud-based analytics enables the scalability a company needs for a high-compute workload.
 Traditional analytics doesn’t scale the way the cloud does, as the world continues to digitize everything.
 Therefore, organizations need to be able to build with file data at an exponential scale.